2bj/dklab_dbstat/README.txt

   - average number of posts per topic per day, ...;
   - ...and other information which you could need to know about your forum.

-This may looks like the following:
+This may look like the following:

                    | TOT   | AVG | Sun  Sat  Fri  Thu  Wed  Tue  Mon  Sun
 -------------------+-------+-----+---------------------------------------